 This course provides experiential, international work-based learning opportunities.
 The experience builds employable competencies and practices the principles and skills learned during classroom study.
 It connects the learner with industry managers, and employees build linkages and establish the foundations of an individual's employment history.
 Currently, our International Internship Approved Partners are Disney World in Orlando, Florida and Hyatt Regency in Denver, Colorado.
-The costs of visa and health insurance which students must pay is typically \$2000.
+The cost of visa and health insurance which students must pay is typically \$2000.

-Prerequisites: Any three HOSP courses $3\ CR\ /\ (0,6)$
+Prerequisites: Any three HOSP courses 3 CR / (0,6)

-HOSP 253 Hospitality Management Accounting
+Hospitality Management Accounting

-Using hospitality industry specific examples and terminology, this course will assist students to understand how management within the industry uses accounting to make business decisions.
-Topics include: analysis of financial information in the hospitality industry, accounting concepts, understanding and analyzing financial statements, internal control, pricing, cost management, budgeting, and working capital.
+Using hospitality-industry-specific examples and terminology, this course will help students understand how management within the industry uses accounting to make business decisions.
+Topics include analysis of financial information in the hospitality industry, accounting concepts, understanding and analyzing financial statements, internal control, pricing, cost management, budgeting, and working capital.
 In addition, students will look at investment decisions and be introduced to feasibility studies.

-Prerequisite: ACC 152 or HOSP 153 or COM 204 $\,$
+Prerequisite: ACC 152 or HOSP 153 or COM 204